Financial Peace Lesson 7: Planning for retirement

 Success isn’t a secret nor is it complicated.
 Millions have people have done it before.
 You just need to find one or two that are willing to share with you how they got there.

-In other words, don’t pile it up all in one place.
-Spread it around, so it can grow your money in different areas.
+In other words, spread it around, so it can grow your money in different areas.

 You don’t want to put all your money into a single investment.
 This increases your risk and makes you vulnerable to the highs and lows of that one individual holding.